 The following provides a framework and helpful suggestions for managers to assist the employee during the IEP.

 Managers should discuss performance expectations and responsibilities with the employee and have them create IEP goals (that can be changed or expanded upon after successful completion of the IEP).
 Managers may use the Clarifying Expectations Tool (PDF) to facilitate this process.
 The IEP offers an opportunity for the manager to assess the employee's suitability for the position and whether the employee can successfully apply his or her skills and expertise to the new role or work environment.
 GW performance factors and other expectations for the position should be evaluated; managers may refer to online resources available in the Professional Growth section of the HR website.

 - The employee should have a copy of his/her position description.
 Managers should make sure to address any questions employees may have about the position description.
 The first month is a period to get to know key members of the employee's unit and for the unit to get to know the employee.

 - Managers and employees should proactively engage in regular communication to clarify performance expectations.
-Priorities can change, so regular communication to ensure the employee understands expectations is key to the employee successfully completing the IEP.
+These performance expectations, coupled with priorities for the department, will form the basis for goals for the new employee.
+The new employee should enter these goals in [email protected], and the manager should review and approve them.
+Goals can be updated at any time.
+Priorities and goals can change, so regular communication to ensure the employee understands expectations is key to the employee successfully completing the IEP.

 - The employee should review GW's key performance factors as well as GW's Values.
 Managers should ensure that employees understand the performance factors and answer any questions employees may have on how they are being evaluated.